mainmatter/mainmatter.com/src/posts/2022-12-31-wrapping-promises-in-ember-an-overview.md

 {% endraw %}
 ```

+Note that this example aready allows restarting, via the `(perform)` helper.

 Advantages:

-1. Concise code, almost no boilerplate.
+1. 💚 **Boilerplate**: concise code, almost no boilerplate, declarative code.
-2. Declarative code.
-3. Ember Concurrency provides convient access to previous value after restarting
    the promise.
+2. 💚 **Modern**: Ember Concurrency is an infrastructural addon that every Ember developer should be familiar with.
+It's well-supported and not going to become outdated.
+3. 💚 **Auto cleanup**: you don't have to care about the parent object being destroyed when the callback runs.
-4. Lets you, well, manage the concurrency if you need it.
+4. 💚 **Additional**: lets you, well, manage the concurrency if you need it.
+5. 💚 **Additional**: provides convient access to previous value after restarting.

 Disadvantages:

-1. The promise has to be started manually.
+1. 💔 **Autostart**: the promise has to be started manually.
-2. A heavy dependency is an overkill for simply wrapping promises.
+2. 💔 **Dependency size**: a heavy dependency is an overkill for simply wrapping promises.
-3. Ember Concurrency performs black box black magic under the hood: it
+3. 💔 **Hidden complexity**: Ember Concurrency performs black box black magic under the hood: it
    transpiles async/await code into generator/yield.
 The implication is that you
    _must_ write `return await promise`.
 If you simply do `return promise`, your
    code will look correct in IDE, but the transpiled code will be incorrect in